gravitational/teleport/docs/2.0/admin-guide.md

 Please open an [issue on Github](https://github.com/gravitational/teleport/issues).
 Alternatively, you can reach through the contact form on our [website](https://gravitational.com/).

-For commercial support, custom features or to try our multi-cluster edition of Teleport, please reach out to us: `sales@gravitational.com`.
+For commercial support, custom features or to try our commercial edition, [Teleport Enterprise](/enterprise/), please reach out to us: `sales@gravitational.com`.